sammuelyee/docs/_tutorials/named_maps.md

 This indicates that your map has been successfully created.
 The name after the &#64; symbol is referred to as the `template_name`.

-To instantiate your map--that is, make it so that you can request tiles--run the following command:

-{% highlight sh %}
-curl -X POST 'http://{your_account_name}.cartodb.com/api/v1/map/named/{template_id}' -H 'Content-Type: application/json'
-{% endhighlight %}

-You will receive a response from the server that looks similar to this:

-{% highlight javascript %}
-{
-  "layergroupid": "documentation@4f5962ec@44bf1af16551a08a46009653208ea6a8:1421261983620",
-  "cdn_url":
-  {
-    "http":"ashbu.cartocdn.com",
-    "https":"cartocdn-ashbu.global.ssl.fastly.net"
-  },
-  "last_updated":"2015-01-14T18:59:43.620Z"
-}
-{% endhighlight %}

-Now we have the information from the two server responses needed to construct our public maps out of the private table `named_map_tutorial_table`.
+Now we have the information from the server response needed to construct our public maps out of the private table `named_map_tutorial_table`.

-One thing to keep in mind about named maps is that, once instantiated, they are _temporal_.
-This means that the `layergroupid` will only work for a short period of time--no longer than a couple of days.
-Therefore, if you create a map today and try it again in a couple of days with the same `layergroupid`, you will find that it no longer pulls tiles from CartoDB.
-This is by design, and the general rule is _use the URL soon after you instantiated the map._

 ## 3. Creating named maps